pjrebsch/finity/README.md

 The `useRender` function can be replaced with a native `switch` statement for the majority of users.

-However, if you are using SolidJS or some other framework where the `JSX.Element` type includes `undefined`, then a `switch` statement will not guarantee exhaustiveness, as any unhandled state will result in returning `undefined`, which TypeScript will accept as a valid render value.
+However, if you are using SolidJS or some other framework where the `JSX.Element` type includes `undefined`, then a `switch` statement will not guarantee exhaustiveness, as any unhandled state will result in implicitly returning `undefined`, which TypeScript will accept as a valid render value.

 If that applies to your application, then you will need to use `useRender` or some other approach for ensuring case exhaustivity.

+Note: the `useRender` function is not available in the `@ghostry/finity-core` package because it's implementation is entirely subject to a frontend framework.